 TCEP will be located at one of the former FutureGen finalist sites – the 600-acre Penwell site – situated fifteen miles west of Odessa, Texas.
 An environmental impact statement (EIS) is currently being prepared for The U.S. Department of Energy.
 TCEP received its air quality permit from the Texas Commission on Environmental Quality (TCEQ) on December 28, 2010 – a major milestone that is the key state governmental approval that is required to move the project forward to be privately financed and built.

-TCEP is currently scheduled to achieve financial closing and commence construction in Fall 2011.
-Commercial operation is scheduled for late 2014.
-The project will begin sequestering carbon during start-up and testing in 2014.
+TCEP is currently scheduled to achieve financial closing and commence construction in Fall 2013.
+Commercial operation is scheduled for 2017.
+The project will begin sequestering carbon during start-up and testing in 2017.

 On December 4, 2009, Secretary Stephen Chu of the U.S. Department of Energy announced that TCEP will receive a $350 million award, which will reduce TCEP’s effective costs substantially.
 This award is the largest yet made under the Department of Energy’s Clean Coal Power Initiative, enacted and funded by Congress.
 The U.S. DOE made an additional $100 million award to TCEP in August 2010.

 At a 2009 hearing of a key Congressional committee, witnesses unanimously agreed that the United States and the world cannot meet current climate goals without the implementation of carbon capture and sequestration (CCS) technology.
 In July 2010, the then U.S. DOE Assistant Secretary for Fossil Energy James Markowsky said of TCEP: “It is one of the key carbon capture and storage projects essential to gaining the integration and operating experience necessary for commercial CCS deployment.”